Press article published in Health Tech World, 23 Dec, 2022

 Healthcare is at a critical juncture, and it’s hard to see a way out of these financial and staffing difficulties without greater use of technology to ease the burden on both frontline and back-office support staff.

-Here are five healthtech trends we’ll be closely watching in 2023.
+Here are five healthtech trends we’ll be closely watching in 2023 and beyond.

 1. Automation as a way to streamline processes and cut costs